Your Cart is EmptyContinue Shopping

 Should You Use Fermented Rice Water?

 There is some debate around this one.
-Fermented rice water is considered more potent and therefore able to produce better results in terms of hair growth and hair health than plain rice water.
+Fermented rice water is considered more potent and therefore able to produce better results in terms of hair length and hair health than plain rice water.

 However, fermented rice water, and even rice water that’s just been kept for too long (yep, even in the fridge), can cause some women’s hair to become stiff.
 Not to mention the pungent, somewhat rancid smell that comes from using fermented rice water.